 The outlook for people with Marfan's syndrome is very variable.
 Some people with the syndrome only have a few problems which don't cause many difficulties.
 Other people with the syndrome may be severely affected.

-Improved diagnosis and treatment of Marfan's syndrome are both helping to improve the prognosis in Marfan's syndrome.
+Improved diagnosis and treatment of Marfan's syndrome are both helping to improve the prognosis so that many people with Marfan's syndrome can expect to live as long as someone without Marfan's syndrome.

 Dr Michelle Wright

 Dr Jacqueline Payne